 I’m all for big goals, but there’s a tipping point when a goal goes from admirable to ridiculous.
 The more ridiculous the goal, the bigger excuse you have for not reaching it.
 Think big, but ground it in reality.

-We’ve got three more months to maximize our performance in 2017 and prepare ourselves for a strong year in 2018.
+We’ve got three more months to maximize our performance for this year and get ready for the next.
 Let’s use them well!